-You’ll notice how services differ across Oxon and Bucks (and other) LA county boundaries.
+Services differ across Oxon and Bucks (and other) LA county boundaries.
 This is one of the frustrating things about care services when compared to (national) health services.
-This is one of the reasons why you may have already found accessing help rather arduous.
+One of the reasons why you may have found accessing help difficult.
 I hope the links below help.

-Aylesbury Vale District Council has an assisted recycling and bin collection service for those who cannot easily put out and bring in their bins every week.
+Buckinghamshire Council has an assisted recycling and bin collection service for those who can’t easily put out and bring in their bins every week.
 You need to be either aged 75 or over, have a certified short or long term medical condition or be registered with a disability.
 Other local authorities may have similar services.

 Age UK Bucks help older people achieve and maintain their independence.
 Contact them for access to free services such as advice, welfare benefit checks, a telephone befriending service and ‘befriending plus’ home visits.
 I use their access to local pre-screened (pay as you go) handy people, chiropodists, hairdressers, computer training, home help, garden maintenance and home relocation support.
 They love to hear from potential volunteers too.
 Here is the national Age UK site so you can search for support by postcode.

 Bucks Prevention Matters is a free short term service for over 18s who don’t receive Bucks County Council funded Social Care.
-The service helps people with, or recovering from illness build an independent and fulfilling life.
+The service helps people with or recovering from illness build an independent and fulfilling life.
 This might include making new friends, improving health, feeling confident and safe, learning new skills or hobbies and more.
-Covers Bucks and Milton Keynes.
-Referral by GP, carer, family member or self to see a Community Practise Worker.
+It covers Bucks and Milton Keynes.
+Referral by GP, carer, family member or self-referral to see a Community Practise Worker.

 Care Advice Bucks also provides information about available care services for Bucks residents, whether at home or in residential care.